-Nanotechnology is the identification, application and use of novel behaviour that occurs at the nano-scale to solve real-world problems.
+Nanotechnology is the identification, application and use of novel behaviour that occurs at the nanoscale to solve real-world problems.
 The discipline requires a breadth of understanding that is much wider than just the equations and scientific principles that underlie that behaviour.
-This introductory course gives an overview of the current state of the technology as well as introducing the implications of these new technologies for safety, regulation, innovation.
-The course will give an overview of the societal and environmental implications of nanotechnology.
+This introductory course gives an overview of the current state of nanotechnology as well as introducing the implications of these new technologies for safety, regulation, and innovation.
+The course provides an overview of the societal and environmental implications of nanotechnology.

 The result has been a high degree of confusion at all levels of society as to the ethics, safety and business implications of this emerging series of technologies.
 The course addresses these issues and others in emphasising the interdisciplinary nature of nanotechnology.
 This is important because students who specialise in nanotechnology must be trained to appreciate a range of issues beyond the confines of pure science.
 Nanotechnology has applications in a broad range of fields and sectors of society.
 A student trained in electrical engineering, for example, who goes on to specialise in nanotechnology, may undertake a research project developing nanosensors that will be implanted in human subjects.
 He or she will therefore need to develop new skills to appreciate the broader ethical, societal and environmental implications of such research.

 The development of interdisciplinary skills involves not only learning methods of reasoning and critical thinking, but also gaining experience with the dynamics and development of effective multi-disciplinary function.
 Technologists must become comfortable addressing various issues as an integral part of doing advanced research in a team that might draw upon the expertise of not only engineers, but also biologists, doctors, lawyers and business people.
-As the project evolves, knowledge of the place of nanotechnology in business, becomes increasingly important.
-The module teaches an understanding of the basic workings of how nanotechnology innovation is exploited, together with an understanding of the dynamics of entrepreneurship.
+As the project evolves knowledge of the place of nanotechnology in business becomes increasingly important.
+This course teaches an understanding of the basic workings of how nanotechnology innovation is exploited, together with an understanding of the dynamics of entrepreneurship.

 The second part of the course looks at the ethical, societal and business considerations that are necessary to understand nanotechnology.
 In particular, the module focuses on the following themes:

 The course emphasises and addresses the interdisciplinary nature of nanotechnology.
-Students who have taken the course have a good in-depth understanding of the numerous issues facing nanotechnology today.
+Students completing the course will gain a good in-depth understanding of the numerous issues facing nanotechnology today.